 The DNS alias is overridden by any use of either the full path or a realm alias as a query string parameter.

-8.1.1.2.
 Example XUI Login URLs

 Use any of the options listed in "Authentication Parameters" as URL parameters.
+Note that URL parameters must appear before any occurrences of the pound or hash character (#).
 The following are example URLs with parameters: